 A Guide To Master Limited Partnerships

-A Master Limited Partnership (MLP) is a limited partnership (as opposed to a corporation) that is listed on a securities exchange.
-This business structure allows the ownership of the firm (known as the general partner/s) to maintain complete control of the business, as opposed to being answerable to shareholders.
-Further, MLPs receive favorable tax treatment due to their status as a partnership, which allows them to avoid paying corporate income tax by “passing through” profits as distributions to the limited partners.
-To qualify for this favorable status, a company must derive at least 90% of its income from qualifying sources, mostly related to natural resources and infrastructure1.
+A Master Limited Partnership (MLP) is a limited partnership listed on a securities exchange.
+This business structure allows the general partners to maintain complete control of the business, unlike a corporation that is answerable to shareholders.
+MLPs benefit from favorable tax treatment due to their status as a partnership, enabling them to avoid corporate income tax by passing through profits as distributions to the limited partners.
+To qualify for this favorable status, an MLP must derive at least 90% of its income from qualifying sources, primarily related to natural resources and infrastructure.

 Notes: